-Lamb kabobs (or kebabs) are a great change of pace from other meaty kebabs, and perfect on the grill.
-You can also broil the kebabs, or make them on a grill pan indoors.
-This Greek marinade is jammed with classic flavors that pair perfectly with this flavorful rich meat.
+Lamb kabobs (or kebabs) are a great change of pace from other meaty kebabs and are perfect on the grill.
+You can also broil the kebabs or make them on a grill pan indoors.
+The marinade for this Mediterranean skewered lamb is jammed with classic flavors like lemon, oregano, and garlic that pair perfectly with flavorful, rich meat.

 Choose leg or shoulder meat for cubing and skewering.
 This type of lamb cooks quickly, stays tender, and allows you to get a beautifully browned exterior on the lamb chunks, while the inside stays juicy and rosy pink.

 Lamb for kebabbing can be cut into 1-inch cubes, or 1 1/2-inch cubes.
 As with all meat, lamb will shrink a bit while cooking, so consider how large you’d like your final pieces of meat to be.
 1-inch cubes will take less time to cook, but you’ll want to cook them quickly over high heat so the inside doesn’t get too well done before the outside is caramelized.

 It’s best to buy kebab meat from a butcher counter, which will probably have been cut more recently.
 If you choose pre-cubed meat, whether it’s packaged or from a butcher, make sure that it’s the right type for grilling or broiling or searing.
 Lamb meat meant for stewing is a lot tougher, from a different part of the animal, and while it will become tender during a longer, low heat cooking process, it will result in a very tough kebab.
 Check with the butcher if you aren’t sure; it’s important to pick the right cut.